Hoellenwesen/docker-cn-dyndns/README.md

 # docker-dyndns-cn
-This docker image provides a DynDNS changer using the CoreNetworks API.
+This docker image provides a DynDNS client using the CoreNetworks API which updates a domain with your current public IP address.
+IPv4 and IPv6 is supported.

+The container checks periodicly (currently every 20 minutes via cronjob) for a change of your public IP address and updates it if necessary.

 ### Quickstart
 ```